 Below is an example of a customer engagement model, it tracks a customer’s buyer journey from the point that they become aware of your service or products, all the way to the “end” of the cycle where they begin to advocate for your business.
 Each of the point on this cycle ar optimal moments for you to create touch points with your potential customer, and that means it’s time to engage.

 Awareness is not necessarily a hard thing to achieve.
 It is easy enough to catch someone’s attention, but to stay in the customer’s memory and build trust, enabling them to progress through the cycle, that takes extra effort.

 To achieve this type of engagement, you need to get to know your customers in a meaningful way.
 This means working out the online places that they frequent and making your presence there.
-In addition to being present, customers respond best when they are both being listened to and conversed with, this too in meaningful ways.
+In addition to being present, customers respond best when they are both being listened to and conversed with, in meaningful ways.

 Building your customer engagement strategy will take research and planning prior to execution.
 It will also involve monitoring and measuring the results to determine what works best in your marketplace.
 There are no easy ROI measurements when attempting to measure the effectiveness or the efficiency of customer engagement, at least not at the start.

-The value of an engaged audience is still being widely debated, some two years after I wrote this original post.
+The value of an engaged audience is still being widely debated, some two years (2009) after I wrote this original post.
 Where do you stand on the subject?

 Customer engagement has exploded as a marketing tool over the last 10 years.
 There are plenty of amazing examples of companies, large and small putting it to practice via social media, face to face, email marketing etc, this list could really go on forever.

 Engagement is now one of the top metrics for marketing teams across the globe, and for good reason.
 It has a place in almost every marketing book used in academic circles and it’s a subject discussed by some of the biggest influencers in Marketing today such as HubSpot and Neil Patel.